What is Buddhist Psychology?

 How do I see if this is for me?

-Rachel offers a complimentary 30 minute one-on-one session either by phone or in-person to discuss questions and build trust and comfort.
+Rachel offers a complimentary 15 minute one-on-one session by phone to discuss questions and build trust and comfort.
 During this initial session, we encourage you to honestly share what you are feeling and dealing with.
 From there, Rachel will work to create a path towards healing and happiness, uniquely designed for you.

 If you are ready to heal your pain and discover inner-peace for a life filled with light and love, please contact us at (303) 688-6698 to schedule an appointment with Rachel.